Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Conclusion

-In this work, we explore the feasibility of learning a sound source-aware V2A generator, SSV2A, that supports multimodal conditioning.
-By explicitly modeling the source disambiguation process with a contrastive cross-modal manifold on single-source visual-audio pairs, we are able to significantly boost our SSV2A's generation fidelity and relevance.
-Consequently, SSV2A achieves state-of-the-art V2A performance in both objective and subjective evaluations.
-Moreover, we demonstrate the intuitive control of our generator in various composition experiments of sound source conditions from vision, text, and audio.
-To accompany the learning of our sound source disambiguation, we curate a new single-sound-source visual-audio dataset with 106K high-quality visual-audio pairs, namely VGGS3.
-Additionally, we contribute a novel Sound Source Matching Score that measures audio generation relevance more clearly than the existing CLIP-Score.
-Two limitations exist in SSV2A.
-First, we address the video-to-audio synchronization in SSV2A with a naive Temporal Aggregation module.
-Existing V2A works \cite{Diff-Foley, MaskVAT, FoleyCrafter} show that temporal alignment is a nontrivial problem due to the sparsity of synchronization cues in both time and space \cite{SparseSync, SyncFormer}.
-Second, we observe that SSV2A is less sensitive to audio conditioning than visual or text inputs.
-We suspect that this phenomenon is due to the lack of CLIP semantics when the Sound Source Remixer is prompted with audio conditions.
-In future works, we aim to further investigate these issues.
+In this work, we explore learning a sound source-aware audio generator, SS2A, that supports multimodal conditioning.
+By explicitly modeling the source disambiguation process with a contrastive cross-modal manifold on single-source visual-audio pairs, we are able to significantly boost our method's generation fidelity and relevance.
+Consequently, SS2A achieves state-of-the-art image-to-audio performance in both objective and subjective evaluations.
+With a simple temporal aggregation mechanism, SS2A also achieves competitive performance in video-to-audio synthesis.
+Moreover, we demonstrate the intuitive control of our generator in composition experiments of vision, text, and audio sound sources.
+During the learning of our manifold, we curate a new single-sound-source visual-audio dataset VGGS3.
+Additionally, we contribute a novel Sound Source Matching Score that measures fine-grained audio-audio relevance with sound source detection.
+As SS2A is a fresh exploration, we discuss its limitations in Supplementary Section 8.